How To Test Ductile Iron for Quality

 6. Ultrasonic testing

 This inspection method uses high-frequency sound waves that are inaudible to the human ear.
-It can be used on ferrous and nonferrous castings to determine their thickness, as well as to conduct internal, volumetric inspection of the castings.
+It can be used on ferrous and nonferrous castings to determine their thickness, as well as to conduct an internal, volumetric inspection of the castings.

 An ultrasonic transducer is used to create sound waves which are pulsed through the casting.
 In one method of testing the reflected sound waves or echo is analyzed.
 In another, it is the sound waves received at the other end of the casting that are analyzed.